-In this four-part series, Public Health Landscape will examine the dynamics of resistance and its pressing impact on Public Health.
+In this series, Public Health Landscape will examine the dynamics of resistance and its pressing impact on Public Health.
 Beginning with a broad overview of resistance across sectors, we will explore resistance in arthropods, resistance management strategies within Integrated Vector Management, and ultimately resistance mechanisms in vector-borne disease.

 The Resistance Challenge in Healthcare

 Antimicrobial resistance (AMR, or antibiotic resistance) in healthcare has been identified by the World Health Organization as one of the major public health threats of the 21st century.
 AMR occurs when microorganisms develop resistance to therapeutic drugs either through mutations in DNA of the target cells or through gene transfer from one resistant microbe to another.
 Because of AMR, important drug treatments can be rendered less, or even wholly, ineffective.

 Antibiotics mitigate the risk of infection, and as such are a fundamental pillar of modern medicine.
 Infection is a major threat related to a wide variety of health care practices including surgery, organ transplants, dialysis, treatment of burn victims, and chemotherapy.
 In the short interval between 1944 and 1972, human life expectancy increased by eight years, an effect attributed largely to the advent of antibiotics.1